 As the wisdom teeth come in, they can be very painful.
 You’ll feel wisdom teeth pain at the back of your mouth, behind your molars.
 If you look into a mirror, you may even notice that your wisdom teeth have begun to poke through your gums.
 The area might also be red, inflamed and tender to the touch.
 Some people, however, don’t have any visible symptoms of wisdom teeth pain.

-It is not uncommon for wisdom teeth teeth to become impacted.
-An impacted tooth is one which has not grown through the gum into the mouth or has grown only part way through, and is in an abnormal position.
+It is not uncommon for wisdom teeth to become impacted.
+An impacted wisdom tooth is one which has not grown through the gum into the mouth or has grown only part way through, and is in an abnormal position.
 This is an unhealthy situation and the tooth should be removed to prevent problems with erosion, cysts, infection or crowding.

 Wisdom Teeth Removal Costs